vobilineni/reactproject/README.md

 ## Available Scripts

-In the project directory, you have to run download node-modules:
+In the project directory, to download node-modules you have to run:

 ### `npm install`